Social facts reduce our experience of uncertainty

 Just as the abandonment of old frames is an emotional as well as a cognitive challenge, so too is development of conviction in plans for action under new frames.
 This is often the point where uncertainty is felt most keenly and shared meaning most in question.
 Again, how emotions are managed is of vital importance.
 Stories about how to interpret and respond to events are developed.
 These stories draw on many different components, including locally valued models, calculations, logics and analogies.
 Each of the narrative elements evoke not just thoughts but feelings.
 In conditions of uncertainty, there is no optimal solution.
 What is important for the development of conviction is not just what is thought to be right but what feels right, what the psychologist Jerome Bruner(2) describes as ‘verisimilitude’ or felt truth.

 These stories develop through social debate and multiple factors come together in evaluating narrative elements and developing a sense of felt truth.
 These include familiarity, congruency with existing ways of thinking, legitimacy with relevant social groups, trust in sources, accessibility and fluency.
-Studying how fund managers and other financial market actors develop narratives about investment plans, David Tuckett (4,5) and colleagues showed how the balance of approach and avoidance emotions played a key role in this evaluation of narrative elements; leading to a preferred narrative in which approach emotions predominate.
+Studying how fund managers and other financial market actors develop narratives about investment plans, David Tuckett, myself and other colleagues (4,5) showed how the balance of approach and avoidance emotions played a key role in this evaluation of narrative elements; leading to a preferred narrative in which approach emotions predominate.
 In the face of uncertainty, these ‘conviction narratives’ restore meaning and support conviction in planned action.
 However, just as in the problem of over attachment to ‘sticky frames’ how we manage ambivalence (the simultaneous experience of positive and negative thoughts and emotions), about planned action, is important.

 The role of constructive ambivalence and doubt